jupyter/notebook/docs/source/development_faq.rst

 Developer FAQ
 =============

-1. How do I install a pre-release version such as a beta or release candidate?
+1. How do I install a prerelease version such as a beta or release candidate?

 .. code-block:: bash